You can make a difference

 This renewable energy production would not happen without you.

 We are already producing renewable district heat.
 We recycle heat from wastewater and recover it from buildings heated with solar power and human body heat.

 Renewable district heat is also produced with wood pellets.
 Pellets are made from cutter shavings or other forest industry by-products.
 The origin of the wood pellets used by us is traceable.
 Wood pellets are a carbon-dioxide neutral, renewable energy source.

 Get your share of renewable district heat and promote the use of renewables in heat production in Helsinki.

-We will increase the use of renewable energy sources to 20 per cent by year 2020, and we aim for fully carbon-neutral energy production by year 2050.
+We will increase the use of renewable energy sources to 25 per cent by year 2025, and our long-term goal is fully carbon-neutral energy production.